BimaAdi/Make-Maintainable-Python-Project/blog.md

 ## Define your python version
 Every python depedencies has diffrent python version requirement.
 For example python 2.7 (who still use python 2.7 in 2024??) it can only work with django version 1.8.
 Fastapi need minimum python 3.5 because feature typehint first introduce on python 3.5.
 Where should I define python version? personally I put it on README.md.
 I create section called requirement then I put it on their.
-You can see on this github repo.
+You can see on this github repo [https://github.com/BimaAdi/Make-Maintainable-Python-Project](https://github.com/BimaAdi/Make-Maintainable-Python-Project).

 ## Using virtual environtment
 By default when using pip if you do `pip install {some package}` it will store globaly and will be available to all your project.